 Know more about each of the fellowships, the thematic scopes of PIREAU and SHAPE, and the guidelines for application by visiting:

-AIAS-PIREAU Fellowships - 5 fellowships within 'Inequality in Health':
+- AIAS-PIREAU Fellowships - 5 fellowships within ‘Labour market transformations and inequality':

 The theme-based fellowships are co-funded by Aarhus University Research Foundation in collaboration with 'PIREAU - Platform for Inequality Research at Aarhus University' and 'SHAPE - Research Center for Shaping Digital Citizenship.'